In their own words

 PAS made representations to the Prison Governor that reasonable adjustments needed to be put in place so as not to put Prisoner F at a disadvantage compared to other prisoners who were not disabled –in accordance with sections 18 and 20 of the Equality Act 2010.
 Specifically, we requested that our client be allowed to make, or take, phone calls in the prison office at quiet times and not on the payphones.
 We also requested that a negative behaviour warning on our client’s record, which may have been issued without due regard to disability, be rescinded.
 The prison acceded to our requests and Prisoner F can now use the phone with relative ease.

 Case Study A: Ensuring a prisoner could take a degree

-The decision that we challenged in Mr C’s recent case related to his ability to undertake a postgraduate degree (MA) in English following the implementation of a new Prison Service Instruction.
+The decision that we challenged in Prisoner A’s recent case related to his ability to undertake a postgraduate degree (MA) in English following the implementation of a new Prison Service Instruction.

 Under this PSI, the maximum number of books allowed in a prisoner’s possession has been reduced to 12.
-The set number of books required for Mr C’s degree was 14 (plus a number of module guides).
+The set number of books required for Prisoner A’s degree was 14 (plus a number of module guides).

 However, thanks to our intervention, the prison backed down and allowed him to exceed the limit of 12 books in order to undertake the degree course.

 Case Study B: Using the law to fight injustice